succinctlabs/optimism-specs/specs/protocol/isthmus/system-config.md

 ### Scalars

-In order to allow rollup operators to adjust the new `ConfigurableFeeScalar` and `ConfigurableFeeConstant`, a change to the `scalar` and `overhead` encoding is necessary.
+In order to allow rollup operators to adjust the new `operatorFeeScalar` and `operatorFeeConstant`, a change to the `scalar` and `overhead` encoding is necessary.

 #### Isthmus `scalar`, `overhead` (`uint256,uint256`) change